chemaar/rdfindex/README.md

 * Currently the definition of weights it is configured in the indicator or component metadata, maybe it would be better to set the weight in the property "part-of" instead of the generic metadata.
 * Validation of dimensions and measures.
-To aggregate some dimensions the narrower componens must have the same dimensions and kind of meausre.
+To aggregate some dimensions the narrower componens must have the same dimensions and kind of measure.
 (Structure, domain and range validation)
 * Generation of human-readable documentation
-* Possiblity of distributed processing (the computation of aggregated indicators, components or indexes can be performed in an isolated mode)
+* Possiblity of distributed processing (the computation of aggregmated indicators, components or indexes can be performed in an isolated mode)
 * Dynamic configuration
 * Support